 Unlike all the snake repellents we’ve reviewed, the VENSMILE Solar-Powered snake repellent does not use chemicals.
 Instead, it uses electric shock to scare/repel moles, snakes, and gophers away.

-The snake repellent comes in the form of spikes which are strategically placed in targeted areas.
-To produce enough electric shock to scare away snakes, the spikes are continuously charged by the built-in solar panels.
+The snake repellent comes in the form of spikes that are strategically placed in targeted areas.
+The spikes are continuously charged by the built-in solar panels to produce enough electric shock to scare away snakes.

-When charged for about 4 hours, the spikes can last for 5 days.
+When charged for about 4 hours, the spikes can last for five days.
 The best snake repellent is waterproof, easy to use, and long-lasting.

 Even better, the spikes provide extensive shock coverage and operate in a circular pattern, usually about 100 ft in diameter.
 This means that for a 1-acre piece of land, you’ll need to use at least 6 VenSmile spikes.

 1. Mothballs – Mothballs are generally accepted by homeowners for repelling snakes.
 However, their effectiveness has been proven to be higher in repelling silverfish and moths compared to snakes.
 In addition to being less effective against snakes, Mothballs also contain neurotoxins that can be toxic to kids and pets.

 2. Sulphur – If used alone (even in the powdered form), sulfur is highly ineffective in repelling snakes.
 However, sulfur will work great when combined with naphthalene.
 For instance, Snake-A-Way combines 7% naphthalene and 28% sulfur to control even rattle and garter snakes.